obsdnx/obsdnx/README.md

 ### About Me 🌌

-CS Master's student writing my dissertation on **contactless payment protocols** — how NFC/EMV systems work at the protocol level and where they break.
+CS student writing my dissertation on **contactless payment protocols** — how NFC/EMV systems work at the protocol level and where they break.
 Turns out the tap-to-pay experience billions of people use every day has some interesting underexplored attack surface.
 Finding vulnerabilities takes both deep understanding and creativity which I find fun

 Alongside the research, I'm interning in ai automation, building automated systems and pipelines in python/js.
 Theory is cool but sometimes the simplest applications can be the most useful to businesses.
 I'm working on automaing different processes using Langchain/Lang Graphs, multi-agent n8n flows, trivial scraping scripts.